jnozzi/cocoadev.com/markdown/NSBezierPathcombinatorics.md

 ----

-It would probably be in vain, but we could try and talk the General/OmniGroup to maybe opening up some their implementation from Graffle.
+It would probably be in vain, but we could try and talk the OmniGroup to maybe opening up some their implementation from Graffle.

 ----
 A less quick review of http://java.sun.com/j2se/1.3/docs/api/java/awt/geom/Area.html would indicate nothing of the sort :) The part you quote is the overloaded getPathIterator method that accepts a flatness parameter.
 It returns a flattened path iterator in case you need to perform the (rather common) operation of simplifying the Area.
 It is provided for convenience, and the normal getPathIterator is still available and will return the pure unmodified Area.
 The various CAG (constructive area geometry) operations do not simplify the Area before applying them, and will return (almost) arbitrarily complicated Areas depending on what you pass to them.
-At least, that's what the original Java implementation does, and since Classpath is designed as a drop-in replacement for the original Java classes, I'd assume it has the same behavior. --General/DanielPeebles
+At least, that's what the original Java implementation does, and since Classpath is designed as a drop-in replacement for the original Java classes, I'd assume it has the same behavior. --DanielPeebles
 ----
 Well, this is great!
 Java is open source now, so all we have to do is download it to see how it works.

 ----

-Below I'm posting the code I have written to adapt the GPC (general polygon clipping) code to General/NSBezierPath.
-This partially solves the problem given here - it converts General/NSBezierPaths to vector paths, performs the union, intersection, difference, etc using the GPC library, then converts back to the General/NSBezierPath.
-It's very simple to use as it's a category on General/NSBezierPath.
+Below I'm posting the code I have written to adapt the GPC (general polygon clipping) code to NSBezierPath.
+This partially solves the problem given here - it converts NSBezierPaths to vector paths, performs the union, intersection, difference, etc using the GPC library, then converts back to the NSBezierPath.
+It's very simple to use as it's a category on NSBezierPath.
 You also need to download Alan Murta's gpc library from http://www.cs.man.ac.uk/~toby/alan/software/ It's plain C and compiles for OS X without any modification.
 Note licensing terms.
 What this code does NOT do: the result consists of short vector paths (i.e. many, many LINETO segments) and does not preserve the original control points of the CURVETO segments in the input paths.
 This is the bit I'm now trying to solve, using either curve fitting, keeping the original paths around, or by using actual mathematics ;-) Still, this code is very useful even without this - GPC is a very fine piece of work, and much cleaner than other implementations I've looked at.
-Note that all this code does is to convert an arbitrary General/NSBezierPath to a gpc_polygon data structure, pass it to the gpc lib code, then convert it back afterwards.
+Note that all this code does is to convert an arbitrary NSBezierPath to a gpc_polygon data structure, pass it to the gpc lib code, then convert it back afterwards.
 It does deal with paths containing holes, subpaths - gpc calls these "contours".
-Reasonably well-tested, I haven't found a shape it can't process yet. --General/GrahamCox.
+Reasonably well-tested, I haven't found a shape it can't process yet. --GrahamCox.

 // header file: